 - Each program has a minimum GPA requirement that is stated on the individual program webpage.
 You should meet this requirement at the time of application.
 If you are a transfer student your transfer GPA may be considered in determining eligibility for a program, but your CU Boulder GPA will be considered primarily.

 - If your GPA is slightly below the stated requirement for your desired program, you should talk with an education abroad advisor to determine eligibility.
 Students whose GPA is 2.0 - 2.5 may still be able to apply through the GPA Access Abroad process.

-- If you are on academic probation at CU Boulder at the time of application, you are not eligible to apply.
-If you are placed on academic probation after you are accepted (when your most recent grades post), you will no longer be eligible for your program and will be dismissed.
+- If you are on academic probation, academic recovery, or academic suspension at CU Boulder at the time of application, you are not eligible to apply.
+If you are placed on academic probation or academic recovery after you are accepted (when your most recent grades post), you will no longer be eligible for your program and will be dismissed.

 - You must maintain the required GPA until the start of your program.
 Students whose GPA drops significantly after acceptance but before going abroad could be dismissed.

 - Once accepted, you may also be dismissed if their GPA remains at/above the program's requirement, but you perform poorly in the semester prior to your departure.
 This could include low grades, failing grades, withdrawals, or a combination of these things.